crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

 N/A

 # Objectives
-1. Pre-compile notebooks to scripts.
+1. [Done] Pre-compile notebooks to scripts.
-2. Accept custom root template.
+2. [Done] Accept custom root template.
 3. [Done] Signal to a variable whether it is being printed.

 # Habits